dimvar/writing/cpp-notes.md

 ### Maps and other containers

+Array declaration syntax is different from Java.
+The length is carried around separately.
+Don't use arrays.
+Modern C++ style uses `std::vector`.

 To insert an element in a map only if it is not there, use `insert` or `try_emplace` (constructs the elm in place, more efficient), e.g.,
 ```c++